 Read the label’s ingredients – before buying a sunscreen, take a look at what it contains and stay clear of harmful components, such as oxybenzone.
 Choose brands that contain zinc oxide or titanium oxide instead.

 Stay away from sprays – lotions are a much better choice than aerosol sprays when it comes to protecting our environment.
 While sprays may be convenient and easy to apply, the sprayed contents could miss our skin and end up on the sand, finally getting washed up and ending in the ocean.

 Wear some UV-protected garments – wearing any type of clothing with UV protection can significantly decrease the amount of sunscreen product you must apply.
 Whether you choose to wear a hat, shirt, trousers, shorts, or vests, you should purchase some UV-protected garments to create optimal sun protection.

 Coral reefs are critical to our marine environment, and it’s evident that chemical sunscreen is having a negative impact on them.
 Thus, we need to change our skincare routines now!

-Next, from a marketing perspective, we can take that businesses selling non-toxic products are likelier to succeed than those that don’t.
+Next, from a marketing perspective, we can see that businesses selling non-toxic products are more likely to succeed than those that don’t.
 After all, consumers are starting to shy away from oxybenzone-based products.